Women in Higher Education Management

 To analyse the challenges for women in university management and to develop strategies that can empower them to apply for and succeed in senior management roles.
 Participating countries are: Australia, Austria, the Czech Republic, Germany, India, Ireland, New Zealand, Portugal, South Africa, Sweden, Turkey, the United Arab Emirates, the United Kingdom, and the United States.

 Each of the researchers in the WHEM Network has an established reputation in gender and higher education.
 All have published books and/or refereed articles in the field.
-The Network members have an impressive number of publications resulting from the WHEM projects to date: four books, numerous book chapters, articles and presentations at international conferences.
+The Network members have an impressive number of publications resulting from the WHEM projects to date: five books, numerous book chapters, articles and presentations at international conferences.

 The WHEM Network welcomes links to other related research groups and researchers.